An icon of a calendar.

 It is important to be aware that both equities and bonds have unique advantages and risks.
 When making an investment decision, it’s essential for the investor to understand the differences to ensure your portfolio composition is suitable to your individual investment goals, time horizon and risk appetite.

 A key factor is the interest rate policies of Central Banks.
-When rates go up, bond yields typically follow, and their prices fall.
+When interest rates go up, bond yields typically follow, meaning the prices of those bonds fall.
 In contrast, cuts in the bank base rate can present an opportunity to make capital returns if bond prices rise in response.

 Another driver is inflation; when expectations are for high or rising inflation, bond prices tend to fall and vice versa.
 As most bonds pay a fixed coupon, a rise in the cost of living means your income from them has less purchasing power.

-Another risk is recession (when economic growth turns negative); however, this is usually considered more of a concern for equities as companies may cut their dividends whereas bond coupons are fixed for their life.
-In our opinion, clear evidence of an economic downturn could prompt Central Banks to reduce interest rates more quickly to support businesses and consumers.
+That said, some risks remain.
+The full impact of Donald Trump’s tariff programme is hard to quantify but will likely push up prices of many goods in the event of a global trade war.
+Another risk is recession (when economic growth turns negative); however, this is usually considered more of a concern for equities as companies may cut their dividends whereas bond coupons are fixed for their life (barring the rare occasion when an issuer defaults).

 Although bond investors do not have the same voting rights as shareholders, they can and do engage with bond issuers to encourage commitment to sustainability as well as advocate for positive social and environmental change.